 Eating and drinking

-Spain means tapas, small plates of food that often come free when you order a drink, so you can get dinner for the price of a few drinks.
-One of the best-known free tapas spots is El Tigre, where a €5 beer or sangria will get you a plate piled with tapas.
+Spain means tapas, small plates of food that often come free when you order a drink.
+One of the best-known free tapas spots in Madrid is El Tigre, where a €5 beer or sangria will get you a plate piled with tapas.
 Dishes vary with each round but include patatas bravas, tortilla and serrano ham.
 It’s a popular place, so if it’s full try El Respiro next door.
 Other tapas bargains include Copas Rotas and Indalo Tapas, a small chain with several branches across Madrid.

 So those are my tips for seeing Madrid on a budget – do you know of any more Madrid bargains or have any money-saving tips?